 How to buy the best air purifier

-A good-quality air purifier will do a great job of cleaning the air in your home.
-But there are also plenty of air purifiers that are pitiful at extracting polluting particles.
+The best air purifiers will do a great job of cleaning the air in your home.
+But there are also plenty of air purifiers that struggle to tackle common household allergens – including some expensive models.

-Read on to find out if an air purifier is right for you, the types available, how much you should expect to pay and some of the best models on the market.
+Not sure which type of air purifier to buy?
+Scroll down to find out if an air purifier is right for you, the types available, and how much you should expect to pay.

 Video: how to buy the best air purifier